 Digital Object Identifier (DOI)

 Kang, Seong Su; Liu, Xia; Ahn, Eun Hee; Xiang, Jie; Manfredsson, Fredric P; Yang, Xifei; Luo, Hongbo R; Liles, L Cameron; Weinshenker, David; and Ye, Keqiang, "Norepinephrine metabolite DOPEGAL activates AEP and pathological Tau aggregation in locus coeruleus."
 (2020).
-Neurobiology.
+Translational Neuroscience.
 485.